ashwinkshenoy/zendesk-app-boilerplate/README.md

 - ES6 (Babel transpiling)

 > **Note:**
-> Vuex can also be added following the vuex installation guidelines using `yarn`
+> Vuex can also be added following the vuex installation guidelines using `npm`

 <br />